 Your journey begins from stopping by the Magnificent Hoover Dam and then on to the Majestic Hualapai Indian Reservation where is located at the West Rim of the Grand Canyon.
 You can walk along the rim of this great wonder of nature - unblemished by modern civilization.
 You may walk on the Skywalk (Optional tour).
 David Jin, the man who conceived and funded Skywalk makes this U-shaped platform, which extends 70ft over the edge and about 4,000 feet over the canyon floor.
 You may also elect to take a Helicopter ride flight into the Grand Canyon & cruise along the Colorado River aboard a pontoon boat (Optional tour).

 Hotel: Excalibur Hotel and Casino or similar

 Day 7: Las Vegas - Bay Area

-Note: If you choose to get on bus from Sacramento, we will not drop off at Sacramento when return, please choose another location from our list.
+Note: 1.
+If you get on bus in Sacramento, we can not drop you off in Sacramento upon return, please choose another location from our list.

 - You can self dismiss at Las Vegas today, hotel check out time is 11 am.

 - For tour passengers who would like to have a transfer service from Las Vegas to Los Angeles, service fee is $35 per person.